wuzimiko/subsoverlay/README.md

 <b>READ ME</b>
 <br><br>
 SubsOverlay is a website created solely to test out overlaying softsubs on official donghua releases, and it should be painfully obvious that ***I have literally zero experience on web design and coding***.
 Everything you see here is achieved through intense googling and the immense help of several donghua and non-donghua loving friends.
-While it is created **for Guodong Subs**, it is not explicitly named as such because
+While it is created **for Guodong Subs**, it is not explicitly named as such because:

 1) guodongsubs.com will be resurrected once we purchase a newer (and smaller) server,